SpecFlowOSS/SpecFlow/docs/Bindings/Hooks.md

 **Note:** If a hook throws an unhandled exception, subsequent hooks of the same type are not executed.
 If you want to ensure that all hooks of the same types are executed, you need to handle your exceptions manually.

+**Note:** If a `BeforeScenario` throws an unhandled exception then all the scenario steps will be marked as skipped and the `ScenarioContext.ScenarioExecutionStatus` will be set to `TestError`.

 ## Tag Scoping

 Most hooks support tag scoping.
 Use tag scoping to restrict hooks to only those features or scenarios that have *at least one* of the tags in the tag filter (tags are combined with OR).
 You can specify the tag in the attribute or using [scoped bindings](Scoped-Step-Definitions.md).